 One thing we must clearly point out here is the fact that after the ministry of Jesus to the Nephites, the old law was not taught or mentioned by the Book of Mormon prophets in their writings except to say it was dead among them.
 The “Ten Commandments” were never mentioned again in the Book of Mormon because if you haven’t realized it, the Ten Commandments are part of the old law.
 We should NEVER teach the Ten Commandments as part of our religious dialogue because Jesus fulfilled that law!
 Those Ten Commandments and the hundreds of other rudimentary requirements of the law of Moses are all part of the lesser law, yet the Mormon church teaches and promotes the lesser law in its doctrines, lesson manuals, and the sermons of the general authorities.
 That should tell you something about the source of Joseph Smith’s revelations!

-Jesus gave us the higher law in the Beatitudes and The Sermon on the Mount (3 Nephi chapters 12-14), yet the so-called restored church promotes the old law of Moses and the stringently inflexible Pharisaic rules to govern our lives.
+Jesus gave us the higher law in the Beatitudes and The Sermon on the Mount (3 Nephi chapters 12-14, as well as Matthew chapters 5-7), yet the so-called restored church promotes the old law of Moses and the stringently inflexible Pharisaic rules to govern our lives.
 (See the church General Handbook of Instructions.)
 If you carefully search Jesus’ teachings to the Nephites following his resurrection, you will realize he NEVER teaches any part of the old law.
 Exercise your critical thinking skills and ask yourself the hard questions about what Jesus does and does not teach.
 Then review the following so-called revelations of Joseph Smith and decide for yourselves if they meet the requirements of the higher law Jesus gave us or whether they revert to the old law— In some instances, you will see a clever but deceitful mixture of the old and new law in Smith’s writings.
 The adversary has been cunning indeed.

 18 And now, behold, I speak unto the church.
 Thou shalt not kill; and he that kills shall not have forgiveness in this world, nor in the world to come.
 19 And again, I say, thou shalt not kill; but he that killeth shall die.
 20 Thou shalt not steal; and he that stealeth and will not repent shall be cast out.
 21 Thou shalt not lie; he that lieth and will not repent shall be cast out.
 22 Thou shalt love thy wife with all thy heart, and shalt cleave unto her and none else.
 23 And he that looketh upon a woman to lust after her shall deny the faith, and shall not have the Spirit; and if he repents not he shall be cast out.
 24 Thou shalt not commit adultery; and he that committeth adultery, and repenteth not, shall be cast out.
 25 But he that has committed adultery and repents with all his heart, and forsaketh it, and doeth it no more, thou shalt forgive; 26 But if he doeth it again, he shall not be forgiven, but shall be cast out.
 27 Thou shalt not speak evil of thy neighbor, nor do him any harm.
 28 Thou knowest my laws concerning these things are given in my scriptures; he that sinneth and repenteth not shall be cast out.
 (D&C 42)